obss/trapper/README.md

 ### Training a POS Tagging Model on CONLL2003

-Since the transformers library lacks a direct support for POS tagging, we added an example project that trains a transformer model on `CONLL2003` POS tagging dataset and perform inference using it.
-You can find it in `examples/pos_tagging`.
+Since the transformers library lacks a direct support for POS tagging, we added an [example project](./examples/pos_tagging) that trains a transformer model on `CONLL2003` POS tagging dataset and perform inference using it.
 It is a self-contained project including its own requirements file, therefore you can copy the folder into another directory to use as a template for your own project.
 Please follow its `README.md` to get started.

 ### Training a Question Answering Model on SQuAD Dataset

-You can use the notebook in `examples/question_answering/question_answering. ipynb` to follow the steps while training a transformer model on SQuAD v1.
+You can use the notebook in the [Example QA Project](./examples/question_answering) `examples/question_answering/question_answering.ipynb` to follow the steps while training a transformer model on SQuAD v1.

 ## Installation